crossfidev/Plexus-Pool/docs/developer/error_monad.rst

 need two new mechanisms to make this work well.
 The first is an error registration scheme.
-In the actual error monad, this involves the :ref:`data encoding module<data_encoding>`, which is how all data is encoded/decoded in Tezos.
+In the actual error monad, this involves the :ref:`data encoding module<data_encoding>`, which is how all data is encoded/decoded in mineplex.
 Since you can declare arbitrary new errors, we’ll have a way of adding a printer for each error.

 When we add a new error handler, we’ll use the ``register_error``